vrajat-hevo/faker-connector/README.md

 ## Gradle Configuration

 Major sections in `build.gradle.kts` are missing.
 The following sections were copied from `sqlserver-connector` and modified to suit this connector.

-- plugins
-- downloadCredentials
-- spotless
-- tasks (jar, shadowJar)
+Add `gradle.properties` and `settings.gradle.kts` files.

 # Open Questions
 - How does a developer get the latest version of hevo-sdk?
+- - I checked the releases tab in github repo.